LesleyLai/cmake-cpp-boilerplate/README.md

 This boilerplate uses [Conan](https://conan.io/) to manage packages.

 ## Usage
-Before starting your project, modify all the `BP_*` settings in the CMake files into your own name.
+Before starting your project, modify all the settings with `BP_*` prefix in the CMake files into your own prefix.
 You need to modify those names in both the CMake files and the CI scripts.

 ### Unit test